 Ms. Trock has represented clients in petitions for reviews in the U.S. Courts of Appeals in a range of administrative and environmental challenges to DOT and FAA actions.
 She routinely handles FAA and DOT enforcement actions and investigations, and counsels clients on complaints with applicable aviation regulatory requirements.
 Jennifer has significant experience representing clients in investigations before the NTSB.
 She Served as outside counsel to Japanese battery manufacturer GS Yuasa regarding FAA, NTSB, and JTSB investigations, claims, and other matters arising out of Boeing 787 Dreamliner incidents and grounding.

 Ms. Trock routinely advises air carrier clients on DOT foreign ownership and economic requirements and FAA requirements.
-Ms. Trock was a key player in helping Pillsbury’s client, Virgin America, obtain its certificate of public convenience and necessity and begin air service as a U.S. domestic carrier.
+She has advised clients on DOT and FAA aspects of restructurings in bankruptcy proceedings, mergers/acquisitions, and certificate transfers.
+Ms. Trock was a key player in helping Virgin America obtain its certificate of public convenience and necessity and begin air service as a U.S. domestic carrier.

-Ms. Trock has extensive experience in FAA obstruction evaluation and analysis for structures located near airports.
-She regularly works with airspace engineers, developers, and the FAA to develop alternative air traffic procedures and mitigation measures to address FAA-related air traffic concerns.
+Ms. Trock has extensive experience in FAA obstruction evaluation and airspace analysis for structures located near airports.
+She counsels real estate and energy clients on navigating FAA Part 77 obstruction evaluations matters, and regularly works with airspace engineers, developers, and the FAA to develop alternative air traffic procedures and mitigation measures to address FAA-related air traffic concerns.

-- Guide to the World's Leading Aviation Lawyers, Euromoney/Legal Media Group (2013)
+- Received honors from Euromoney’s Guide to the World’s Leading Aviation Lawyers, Infrastructure Journal and Washingtonian.

 - Value Add Award Deal of the Year, Windfarm Project Financing, Infrastructure Journal (2010)